Working in Excel 2008 and Mac Numbers 3.2, edits added 2022, 2024

 On a worksheet, columns are usually standardized to accommodate approximately 9 font characters.
 Width and height are measured in points and units such as inches or centimeters: 1 point equals approximately 1/72 inch or 0.035 cm.
-Default row height is app.
+The default row height is app.
 13 points.
 In developing knitting charts smaller units of measurement are preferred.
 Preferences (general) may be changed from the default (inches) to cm, or the smaller unit mm, and saving.

 Online conversion between units of measurement and PostScript points may be calculated (if needed) using calculators ie.

-http://www.unitconversion.org/unit_converter/typography.htmldefault cell measurements in mm and pointsWhen opening an excel document, to view only one page: on the bar at the top of your spreadsheet click the View menu and then in turn choose the Customize Toolbars and Menus.
+http://www.unitconversion.org/unit_converter/typography.htmldefault cell measurements in mm and points When opening an excel document, to view only one page: on the bar at the top of your spreadsheet click the View menu and then in turn choose the Customize Toolbars and Menus.
 The window below will appear, click on the commands tab.
 Scroll down to “Zoom to One Page” on the list, “click and drag” it to your toolbar, releasing your mouse button to place it using the vertical line that appears as your guide to determine its placement.

 Clicking on the icon now in the toolbar will show one worksheet, and adjustments may be made as follows for producing your graph paper or knit chart, clicking again will show multiple sheets once more.

-Click on the diamond upper left-hand corner to select the whole sheet, now that the whole sheet is selected to apply your unit choice to the whole document: place your mouse on and hold it between the cells indicated by any 2 of the letters (separator will appear), drag the boundary on the right side to define the desired width, repeat the process between any 2 numbered rows to define the height.
-The format menu may also be used; first, select the whole sheet, then on the home tab, click on format, select format row height or format column width alternately to specify desired measurements The latter method may give better control over unit specs in some instances.
+Click on the diamond upper left-hand corner to select the whole sheet, now that the whole sheet is selected apply your unit choice to the whole document: place your mouse on and hold it between the cells indicated by any 2 of the letters (separator will appear), drag the boundary on the right side to define the desired width, repeat the process between any 2 numbered rows to define the height.
+The format menu may also be used; first, select the whole sheet, then on the home tab, click on format, and select format row height or format column width alternately to specify desired measurements The latter method may give better control over unit specs in some instances.

 If the intent is to use the program as virtual graph paper on which to add color, symbols, etc one may continue editing, and working with borders and border drawing options line thickness most suitable for printing may be selected, along with types of lines and colors.
-Common ratios for knitting are 4:5, 2:3 (height to width) with stitches being usually wider than tall.
-Single page workbooks to start your chart editing and saving for printing
+Common ratios for knitting are 4:5, and 2:3 (height to width) with stitches being usually wider than tall.
+Single-page workbooks to start your chart editing and saving for printing

-Selecting the whole document for printing by going for the select all command in a variety of ways did not print the whole document for me or even recognize content.
+Selecting the whole document for printing by going for the select all command in a variety of ways did not print the whole document for me or even recognize the content.
 Whether printing the whole document or part, the print area needs to be hand-selected.
-Click on cell upper left where you want to begin, drag mouse, and release on last cell bottom right on which you wish to stop.
+Click on the cell upper left where you want to begin, drag the mouse, and release on the last cell at the bottom right on which you wish to stop.
 The selected area will now appear colored blue and outlined by a broken line.
 In the file menu, choose the print area, and in turn to its right “select print area”.
 File print should in turn be operable now, along with a preview of the selected area to be printed.
 If you wish to have the graph paper as a permanent file, proceed as above, but from your printer screen select PDF, then save as

-I chose to change preference for rulers to point units (options are for centimeter inches and points)
+I chose to change my preference for rulers to point units (options are for centimeter inches and points)

 default cell size in cm and points

-Click anywhere on the screen, use command all to select all table cells.
-Choose row and column size, type in your desired values, or using arrows provided, hit return.
+Click anywhere on the screen, and use the command all to select all table cells.
+Choose row and column size, type in your desired values, or using the arrows provided, hit return.
 Click anywhere on the sheet to get additional markings to appear again.
 With your mouse, grab and drag the _| symbol on the bottom right and you will also have the benefit of viewing the number of rows and columns in your document.
 Click on the circular target icon on the upper left, drag the _| symbol on the bottom right, and all units on the sheet will be resized to display measurements.
-For thicker, darker, or even in different colored and types of lines changes are easily made working with borders menus.
-Clicking on any cell leaves only your graph; selecting print from your file menu prints exactly what appears as the sheet number chosen, and /or have saved; additional adjustment options are offered on right
+For thicker, darker, or even in different colors and types of lines changes are easily made when working with the borders menus.
+Clicking on any cell leaves only your graph; selecting print from your file menu prints exactly what appears as the sheet number chosen, and /or saved; additional adjustment options are offered on the right

 Click on the white part of your sheet, only your chart will be viewable and ready for printing.
 If a PDF is desired, choose Export to -> PDF from the file menu.